-According to the Project What's We're Here and Talking 2016 report, there are currently more than 2.7 million children in the United States with a parent who is incarcerated, 28 and San Francisco had an estimated 17,993 children with a parent incarcerated in 2010.29 A 2015 survey of parents in our county jails found that 1,200 children had a parent in a San Francisco County jail on any single given day, and that 70% of those incarcerated in our county jails are parents.30
+Source: Kramer, K. and the Children of Incarcerated Parents Jail Survey Teams.
+Descriptive Overview of Parents, Children and Incarceration in Alameda and San Francisco County Jails.
+Alameda County Children of Incarcerated Parents Partnership & San Francisco Children of Incarcerated Parents Partnership.
+Zellerbach Family Foundation, (June 2015). is incarcerated,28 and San Francisco had an estimated 17,993 children with a parent incarcerated in 2010.29 A 2015 survey of parents in our county jails found that 1,200 children had a parent in a San Francisco County jail on any single given day, and that 70% of those incarcerated in our county jails are parents.30 that included increased classroom and family visiting spaces.

 Supporting youth with incarcerated parents in maintaining contact with their incarcerated family members has been among the Youth Commission's top priorities since 2014.
-Youth commissioners carefully considered this issue for months, particularly and especially those elements of the detention facility proposal that included increased classroom and family visiting spaces.
+Youth commissioners carefully considered this issue for months, particularly and especially those elements of the detention facility proposal